LoRa Basics™ Modems: Walk-through

 LoRa Basics Modem-E Evaluation Kit Demo¶

 In this demo, we scan Wi-Fi and GNSS data, then send the data to the Node-RED application server.
-The application server resolves the position of the end node in conjunction with the LoRa Cloud Device & Application Services server.
+The application server resolves the position of the end node in conjunction with the LoRa Cloud Modem & Geolocation Services.
 Once resolved, the position is displayed on a map.